IJzerbaard/shortarticles/huffmantable.md

 That is just a way of thinking about what the decoding table means, not how the table would be created in practice.
 Equivalently, one can take every `symbol <-> code` mapping and write the corresponding entries into every slot of the decoding table that has an index that *starts with* the `code`.
-This is easily done by taking the `code` and padding it by every possible bit pattern of the remainding length, thereby mapping a code of length L to 2<sup>MAX_CODE_LENGTH - L</sup> slots in the table.
+This is easily done by taking the `code` and padding it by every possible bit pattern of the remaining length, thereby mapping a code of length L to 2<sup>MAX_CODE_LENGTH - L</sup> slots in the table.
 So in the above example, the final table could be created directly by:

  - writing `B,2` into `table[00]`